Our graduates find work in public and private sector organisations in a range of jobs.

 The South West has a wide range of potential employers including a large research sector.
 Our graduates find jobs with these, farther afield or overseas.
 Examples of recent graduate employers include:

-- Police forces – eg Avon and Somerset Constabulary
+- Police forces - for example, Avon and Somerset Constabulary

-- Forensic science companies – eg Key Forensic Services and LGC Forensics
+- Forensic science companies - for example, Key Forensic Services and LGC Forensics

-- NHS trusts – eg North Bristol NHS Trust and Royal Devon and Exeter NHS Foundation Trust
+- NHS trusts - for example, North Bristol NHS Trust and Royal Devon and Exeter NHS Foundation Trust

 - The Environment Agency